What happens when healing doesn’t happen?

 What was the biggest surprise from your findings?

 Pentecostal churches can really excel in providing practical care and spiritual support to their members.
 The resulting sense of feeling loved and cared for is often what keeps people connected to Pentecostal communities, even when they do not get healed.
-However, my research discovered that this care is
+However, my research discovered that this care is compromised when there is an over-emphasis on positivity and miracles, in a way that doesn’t track with what people are really experiencing.

 What difference will your research make?